sauravRajput90/CODETECH-INTERNSHIP2024/README.md

 There are many more subtypes of plots, for example Histograms, scatter plots, Bar charts, Line plots, etc to analyze the data in different ways.

-## Additional Considerations
- Data Cleaning: Impute any missing values, any inconsistencies and any outliers before going to the next step of analysis.
- Feature Engineering: It may also be necessary to create new features in case you are having difficulties making the model better.
- Domain Knowledge: Integrate domain-specific knowledge in order to build proper understanding of the results.
- Iterative Process: Like most analysis methodologies, EDA is also an iterative based process.
-You may need to go back to the earlier steps to add more information as you may discover during the process.